 Aiming for rigorous environmental compliance, the Group plans and implements environmental education and training in accordance with their level of connection with the environment.

-We conduct training on environmental laws and regulations twice a year for employees in charge of environmental management at each base.
-We also conduct environmental training once a year for new employees.
-In addition, employees in charge of environmental management, work to maintain and improve specialized skills and knowledge about environmental management by proactively obtaining qualifications and taking outside training courses.
+Employees in charge of environmental management, work to maintain and improve specialized skills and knowledge about environmental management by proactively obtaining qualifications and taking outside training courses.